SeraphRoy/SeraphRoy.github.io/_posts/2017-11-18-Garbage-Collection.md

 - Object are __not reclaimed__ immediately when they become garbage
   - Remain unreachable and undetected until storage is exhausted
 - When reclamation happens the program is paused
-  - _Sweep_ all currently unused cels back into the freeList
+  - _Sweep_ all currently unused cells back into the freeList
   - GC performs a global traversal of all live objects to determine which cells are reachable (_live or active_)
     - Trace, starting from roots, marking them as reachable
     - Free all unmarked cells